At Aurora University, we are an inclusive community dedicated to the transformative power of learning.

 George Williams College: Williams Bay, Wisconsin

 Woodstock Center: Woodstock, Illinois

 Type of institution: AU is a four-year, non-profit, independent, liberal arts, co-educational university.
 AU offers residential, commuter, full-time and part-time programs.

 Academic year: Two semesters, late August to mid-December and mid-January to early May.
-AU also offers a three-week May Term and summer courses.
+AU also offers a three-week May Travel and summer courses.

-Enrollment: Approximately 4,400 degree-seeking students on the Illinois and Wisconsin campuses, including 2,600 undergraduates
+Enrollment: Approximately 5,500 degree-seeking students on the Illinois and Wisconsin campuses

 Student-faculty ratio: 15 to 1